tBaxter/questions-for-employers/README.md

-Career development
-Are employees encouraged to go speak at conferences?
-Do you cover travel to conferences?

-Does your company support continuing education? (will they pay for employees to do a master's degree?)

-In what other ways do you support career development?

-Does the company routinely provide training, either internal or external, for new technologies such as software updates,/best practices?

-The Interview process
-What’s the timeline for making a decision on this position?
-When should I get back in touch with you?

-Can you tell me about how the interview process is structured?
-How many interviews are there?

-Performance
-How is performance evaluated?
-What criteria does the company use for performance reviews?
-Are these criteria documented?

-How often can I expect job performance to be reviewed by management?

-Are raises based solely on job performance reviews?
-If not, what else is a factor?

-Do you stack-rank employees?

-Compensation
-If this position is exempt (salary versus an hourly paid position) how much overtime do you assume I would put in without compensation?

-If this is an exempt (salary) position, am I required to track all my time and if so, how?
-What is the salary you expect to pay for this position?
-Is there a company/employee bonus structure and if so, how does it work?

-Engineering practices
-What version control system do you use? (if none, the interview should be over =))

-Do you do code review?
-Does all code get reviewed?
-Do you test your code?

-How do you make sure that all code is understood by more than one person?

-Do you have an issue tracker?

-How do you find bugs in your team's code?
-What recourse do you have when you find a serious bug in production code?

-Who is responsible for doing deployment?
-How often do you deploy?

-How do you think about code correctness?

 When something goes wrong, how do you handle it?
 Do devs get shamed for breaking the build?

 How/when do developers talk to non-developers?
 Is it easy to talk to the people who are will be using your product?